Walter Santesso (center) as Paparazzo in La Dolce Vita

 When we came up with the name in 1959, I had no idea “paparazzo,” or “paparazzi,” would become a word in many languages.
 It’s from an opera libretto with a character named Paparazzo.
 Someone told it to me, and it sounded just right for our soulless photographer, who is more of a camera than a man.
 It’s really his camera that observes.
 He sees the world through the lens of a camera, the reason I go in close on the camera he is holding in his last appearance in the film.

-It appears from this interview that Fellini did not know which opera libretto had a character called Paparazzo, and it is possible that this name is a combination of Papageno and Sarastro from The Magic Flute, an opera by Wolfgang Amadeus Mozart to a German libretto by Emanuel Schikaneder.
+It appears from this interview that Fellini did not know which opera libretto had a character called Paparazzo.
+It is possible that this name is a combination of Papageno and Sarastro from The Magic Flute, an opera by the Austrian composer Chrysostom Wolfgang Amadeus Mozart (1756-91) to a German libretto by the German actor, singer, playwright and theatre manager Emanuel Schikaneder (1751-1812).
 It must be added that the Italian suffix -azzo, variant of -accio, also has pejorative connotations.

 But Ennio Flaiano (1910-72), Fellini’s co-screenwriter, wrote in Fogli di via Veneto, giugno 1958 (Leaves of Via Veneto, June 1958 – published in Europeo, 22nd July 1962) that he and Fellini found the name Paparazzo by opening at random “quell’aureo libretto” (“that golden little book”), Sulla riva dello Ionio, the 1957 Italian translation by Margherita Guidacci of By the Ionian Sea.
 Notes of a Ramble in Southern Italy (1901), by the English writer George Robert Gissing (1857-1903).
 In chapter 13, The Breezy Height, the author has just arrived at Catanzaro, the capital of Calabria: